-- Engaging all school leaders in effective School Improvement Planning and Pupil Equity Funding planning to ensure that the needs of children and families are being met locally. - Delivering a universal and targeted improvement agenda across all clusters and/or Benchmark Improvement Groupings, based on the analysis of school by school performance data, to improve attainment and achievement levels in literacy and numeracy. - Implementing a strategic Health and Wellbeing plan through a collaborative network of Health and Wellbeing school champions, improvement groups, partner agencies and services, with a focus on enhancing mental wellbeing outcomes for children and young people. - Ensuring that all eligible pre-school children have access to high quality early learning and childcare that meets the needs of parents/carers and working families, within the context of the expansion of hours and the requirement to meet the National Standard. - Reviewing schools' approaches in tracking and monitoring pupil progress across the other curriculum areas in order to develop an authority package of support for primary schools, following the successful authority wide approaches in literacy, numeracy and health and wellbeing. - Enhancing flexibility within Senior Phase, based on the national 15-24 Learner Journey Review, through extending access to Foundation Apprenticeships and increasing opportunities available through the Virtual Campus. - Enhancing intervention approaches for children and young people facing challenges in life and learning, particularly children with additional support needs and looked after children.
+- Addressing the recommendation and actions identified in the national Equity Impact Assessment, following school closure periods from March 2020 - June 2020, and the subsequent period of remote learning from January 2021. - Building on the successes identified from the remote learning offer, evolve approaches to learning, teaching and assessment to maximise the effectiveness of digital platforms embedded in to day to day practices. - Engaging all school leaders in updating their contextual analysis to ensure effective School Improvement Planning and Pupil Equity Funding planning meets the needs of children and families are locally. - Delivering a universal and targeted improvement agenda across all schools, based on the analysis of school by school performance data, to improve attainment and achievement levels in literacy and numeracy. - Implementing a strategic Health and Wellbeing plan through a collaborative network of Health and Wellbeing school champions, improvement groups, partner agencies and services, with a focus on enhancing mental wellbeing outcomes for children and young people. - Implementing remote/blended learning guidance, developed to ensure a shared understanding and expectation of what remote/blended learning means for our schools across West Lothian Council, to ensure continuity of learning in response to COVID pandemic. - Delivering an Agile learning culture that is responsive to the changing landscape and ensuring a full Curriculum for Excellence entitlement in all of our schools at all times. - Ensuring that all eligible pre-school children have access to high quality early learning and childcare that meets the needs of parents/carers and working families, within the context of delivering the full 1,140 hours and the requirement to meet the National Standard. - Reviewing schools' approaches in tracking and monitoring pupil progress across the other curriculum areas in order to develop an authority package of support for primary schools, following the successful authority wide approaches in literacy, numeracy and health and wellbeing. - Enhancing agile learner pathways within Senior Phase, based on the national 15-24 Learner Journey Review, through extending access to Foundation Apprenticeships and increasing opportunities available through an increasingly flexible senior phase offer, including the use of the Virtual Campus. - Enhancing intervention approaches for children and young people facing challenges in life and learning, particularly children with additional support needs and looked after children.